Carat vs Karat – What’s the difference?

 The most obvious impact is the value per kilogram of the precious metal.
 If you are buying gold that has a lower karat value, you can buy more of it for the same amount of price.
 This can be helpful if you want quantity rather than quality.
 People dealing with multiple firms can go this route.
 You can go the opposite route if you want a compact form factor for your wealth.

-Investing in gold and precious metals is a great idea but knowing all the facts will ensure that your wealth retains its value just the way you want it to.
+Investing in gold and precious metals is a good idea but knowing all the facts will ensure that your wealth retains its value just the way you want it to.